 What can self-employed members do?

-CILEx members can provide non-reserved or non-regulated activities such as general legal advice, employment law, wills, trusts and estate administration once competence in relevant subjects is reached.
+CILEx members can provide non-reserved or non-regulated activities such as general legal advice, employment law, wills, trusts and estate administration (exclusing the reserved activity of probate) once competence in relevant subjects is reached.

 Obtain authorisation to provide reserved and regulated legal services